jtnystrom/Discount/README.md

 ### Interactive notebooks
 Discount is well suited for data analysis in interactive notebooks, and as of version 2.0 the API has been redesigned with this in mind.
 A demo notebook for [Apache Zeppelin](https://zeppelin.apache.org/) is included in the `notebooks/` directory.
-It has been developed for Zeppelin 0.9 and Spark 3.0.
+It has been tested with Zeppelin 0.10 and Spark 3.1.
 Please load the notebook itself into Zeppelin to see example use cases and setup instructions.

 ### Use as a library